 Pheromone traps from Agralan can be used to monitor the pest.
 The procedure involves placing five traps on the headland of a field where a pea or bean crop has been previously grown.
 The threshold for crop treatment is an average of 30 weevils per trap per day.

-There have been reports of poor performance of the pyrthroid insecticides currently used to control the pest and it is possible that the weevil has evolved resistance to them.
-The Processors and Growers Research Organisation (PGRO) has commisioned research to test if there is pyrethroid resistance.
-Dr Steve Foster at Rothamsted Research has tested samples collected recently from Hertfordshire, Lincolnshire, Northamptonshire, Nottinghamshire and Warwickshire.
-He has found they contain adult weevils that are resistant to a representative pyrethroid when it is applied at an equivalent dose to that used in the field.
+There have been reports of poor performance of the pyrethroid insecticides currently used to control the pest and it is now known that the weevil has evolved resistance to them.
+The Processors and Growers Research Organisation (PGRO) commissioned research to test for pyrethroid resistance.
+Dr Steve Foster at Rothamsted Research tested samples collected in 2015 from Hertfordshire, Lincolnshire, Northamptonshire, Nottinghamshire and Warwickshire.
+He found they contain adult weevils that are resistant to a representative pyrethroid when it is applied at an equivalent dose to that used in the field.
 The next step is to establish the mechanism conferring this resistance which is likely to extend to other pyrethroids.
 In the meantime, growers should be aware that treatment with these compounds against this pest may not be effective.
+Field trials conducted by PGRO and Keele University in 2018 found that there was no difference in weevil infestation levels in field plots treated with pyrethroid compared to untreated plots i.e. the insecticide no longer works.

 Fleece covering crops with the edges buried can provide an alternative control approach but needs to be in place before seedlings emerge and before the pest arrived.
 Extra fertiliser application may be required because the pest attacks the nitrogen fixing root nodules.
 Research into an entomopathogenic fungus for controlling the pea and bean weevil has started but there is not yet a commercial product.